elliot-gh/WoWS-Discord-Bot/README.md

 # WoWS-Discord-Bot

+### This is currently no longer under active development.

 A Discord bot built on [discord.js](https://discord.js.org/) that loads up stats for players.

-This is currently no longer under active development.

 ## Planned Features

-* Rewrite to switch to async/await functions and Bottleneck v2.
 * Cache ship names to ID so lookup is faster.
 * Properly capitalize ship names for the user so it doesn't keep triggering a typo message.
 * Support other APIs, such as [Warships.Today](https://warships.today/).